-(branded as Blue Amazon), which currently totalizes 4.4 million km2, approximately half of the Brazilian terrestrial area, with the possibility of reaching 5.7 million km2 in the future (Franz et al., 2021).
-The forecasting services results are not available for the public in general due to restrictions imposed by public-private partnerships and other constraints.
+In Brazil, a few regional (and coastal) forecast systems exist, considering the vast oceanic area under Brazilian jurisdiction (branded as Blue Amazon), which currently total $4.4 \times 10^6$ km, approximately half of the Brazilian terrestrial area, with the possibility of reaching $5.7 \times 10^6$ km in the future (Franz et al., 2021).
+The forecasting service results are not available for the public in general due to restrictions imposed by public-private partnerships and other constraints.